dec4234/sandstone/README.md

 in Rust.

 This library is provided as a structured baseline and as an open source software solution for anyone looking to create specialized **Minecraft: Java Edition** servers or clients.
+However, the library will be mostly built from a server perspective, with optimizations and features for a server context.